Psalm 30:5 Weeping May Endure for a Night

 In each of the above verses, both Jesus and Isaiah are referring to a specific period of wrath that is coming on the inhabitants of the earth.
 Joel referred to this time as a dark and a cloudy day (Joel 2).
 Jeremiah calls it "The Time of Jacob's Trouble."
 Jesus also called it a time of "Great Tribulation."

-Thank God this terrible time that has not yet arrived.
+yet.
 In the meantime, we must be about our Father's business in sharing the good news of Jesus, the only Christ--God's Christ--who came and, through the blood of his cross, made peace with God for us.

 Right now, we live in the time of favor (1 Corinthians 6:2).
 We can call upon the name of the Lord to be saved (Romans 10:9-10,13).
 But during the time of indignation, only those who "endure to the end" will be saved (Matthew 24:13)...